Contact Us

 You acquired a platform growing at 25% year-over-year.
 The Investment Committee thesis was simple: standard SaaS multiple expansion.
 But six months post-close, the CFO's monthly pack tells a different story.
 Gross margins are hovering at 62%, not the 78% promised in the CIM.
 You didn't buy a software company; you bought a tech-enabled services firm with a subscription billing model.

 In the zero-interest rate era (ZIRP), this distinction was often glossed over.
 Growth masked inefficiency.
-But in 2025, the market has ruthlessly corrected.
+But in 2025, the market has rigorously corrected.
 According to recent data from the Software Equity Group, SaaS companies with gross margins above 80% are now trading at a 105% valuation premium compared to their lower-margin peers.
 If your portfolio company is sitting in the low 60s, you are effectively capping your exit multiple before you even start the sale process.

 The problem is rarely just "pricing."
 It is usually a structural failure in Unit Economics.
 Your cloud costs are scaling linearly with revenue (bad code), your "Customer Success" team is actually doing unpaid professional services (bad boundaries), and your legacy contracts are locking in inflation-vulnerable rates.
 For Operating Partners, fixing Gross Margin is no longer an optimization exercise—it is a rescue mission for the asset's terminal value.